Header image - halogenation of aromatic rings

 Electrophilic substitution versus electrophilic addition

-Why then do unsaturated alkenes undergo electrophilic addition reactions but aromatic rings such as benzene undergoes electrophilic substitution reactions instead?
+Why then do unsaturated alkenes undergo electrophilic addition reactions but aromatic rings such as benzene undergo electrophilic substitution reactions instead?
 Well the pi(π) electrons in an alkene molecule are localised between two carbon atoms, whereas in an aromatic molecule such as benzene the pi(π) electrons are delocalised through the whole ring of carbon atoms, this delocalisation makes benzene a very stable molecule and means basically that in order for an electrophile to react with benzene it needs to be an extremely "good electrophile".
-Non-polar molecules such as bromine will NOT react with benzene rings, simply because they are not a good enough electrophile.
-For this reason catalysts or halogen carriers as they are often referred to are needed to increase the ability of a species to act as an electrophile.
+Non-polar molecules such as bromine will NOT react with aromatic rings, simply because they are "not good" enough electrophiles.
+For this reason a catalyst or a halogen carrier as they are often referred to are needed to increase the ability of a species to act as an electrophile.
 The delocalisation of the π-electrons as mentioned results in an increase in the stability of the benzene ring and this will raise the activation energy for any reaction which will destroy this delocalisation energy.
-Electrophilic addition to an aromatic ring would be a highly endothermic reaction for this reason.

 Lewis acids and the halogenation of benzene rings